SaaS companies face unique challenges when it comes to getting found in search results.

-When you think about ways to let your target audience know you’ve entered the playing field and are ready to solve one of their biggest pain points, SEO might not be the first marketing strategy that comes to mind.
-It requires careful planning and, oftentimes, some patience before you see results.
+When you think about ways to let your target audience know you’ve entered the playing field and are ready to solve one of their biggest pain points, other B2B marketing examples than SEO probably come to mind first.
+After all, SEO requires careful planning and, oftentimes, patience before you see results.

 But SEO has multiple benefits over “louder” marketing strategies such as posting on social media and doing cold outreach campaigns.